 The DenseNet201 model achieved an overall accuracy of 98%, demonstrating a high AUC and categorical accuracy, with a low loss value.
 The EfficientNetB7 model outperformed DenseNet201 with an overall accuracy of 99%, also showing a high AUC, categorical accuracy, and a low loss value.
 The EfficientNetB5 model achieved a perfect accuracy of 100%, outperforming all other models.
 It also demonstrated a perfect AUC and categorical accuracy, with the lowest loss value among all models.
 The VGG19 model achieved an overall accuracy of 97%, with a high AUC and categorical accuracy, and a low loss value.
-The VGG16 model achieved an overall accuracy of 93%, with a high AUC but a slightly higher loss value compared to other models.
-The AlexNet model achieved an overall accuracy of 96%, with a high AUC and categorical accuracy, and a low loss value.
+With a high AUC and a little larger loss value than the other models, the VGG16 model attained 93% accuracy.
+With a high AUC, good category accuracy, and a low loss value, the AlexNet model attained an overall accuracy of 96%.
 The results indicate that all models performed well on the task of classifying histopathological images into three classes.
 However, the EfficientNetB5 model outperformed all other models in terms of accuracy, AUC, loss, and categorical accuracy, making it the most suitable model for this specific task.
 This suggests that the EfficientNetB5 model is highly effective at recognizing patterns in histopathological images and accurately classifying them into their respective categories.
 It's important to note that while the EfficientNetB5 model achieved the highest performance metrics, the choice of model can depend on various factors, including the specific requirements of the task, the characteristics of the data, and the computational resources available.
 For instance, if computational resources are limited, a less complex model like DenseNet201 or VGG19 might be more suitable.
 In conclusion, our research demonstrates the potential of DL models in the classification of histopathological images, which can be a valuable tool in the diagnosis and treatment of lung diseases.
 Future research could explore the use of these models in other types of histopathological image classification tasks, as well as the integration of these models into clinical workflows to assist pathologists in their diagnostic processes.